xposed73/dayira-manim/README.md

-# Fraction Circle with Effects (Manim)
+# Dayira - Fraction Circle with Effects (Manim)

-This repository contains a Python code to generate a fraction circle with multiple slices using [Manim](https://docs.manim.community/en/stable/).
-The circle can be animated with several effects like explosion, indication, and dimming for remaining slices.
-This project is designed to demonstrate the use of Manim’s animation capabilities and the creation of dynamic visual effects for educational purposes.
+## Project Overview

+**Dayira** is a Python-based project that utilizes the Manim library to create animated fraction circles.
+The circle is divided into multiple slices, and various effects such as explosions, indications, and dimming can be applied to enhance the animation.

+This project is designed to demonstrate the power of Manim for generating complex mathematical visualizations with interactive effects.

 ## Features

-- **Create a Circle**: Generates a fraction circle divided into slices.
+- **Fraction Circle Creation**: Generates a circle divided into multiple slices (sectors).
-- **Exploding Slices**: Animates the slices exploding outward from the center.
+- **Explosion Effect**: Animates the slices exploding outward from the center.
-- **Indicating Slices**: Allows highlighting specific slices with color changes and scaling.
+- **Indication Effect**: Allows highlighting specific slices with color changes and scaling.
-- **Dimming Effects**: Dims the remaining slices after the indication animation.
+- **Dimming Effect**: Dims the non-indicated slices to emphasize the indicated ones.

 ## Installation

-To use this code, you need to have [Manim](https://docs.manim.community/en/stable/) installed.
-You can install it via `pip`:
+Before running the code, you need to install the required dependencies.
+This project uses **Manim** and **numpy**.

+### Install Manim

+Manim is a community-maintained Python library for mathematical animations.

+You can install Manim using `pip`:

 ```bash
 pip install manim